masoomapunjwani/phase-2-a-books-project/README.md

 ## User Stories:

-- In the Home Page, our name restaurant name and contact is displayed.
+- In the Home Page, we have titled name and order now.
 - A user is then able to move to different areas like the Menu, List, About information and Contact.
-- One is able to browse over the different kinds of pizzas that they would be interested in.
+- One is able to browse over the different types of books that they would be interested in.
-- Place an order for my Pizza and get it served.
-- Have an option to order as many pizzas as I want.
 - The page is able to toggle anytime it is toggled to minify and the Navbar list dissapears and vice-versa.

 ## Languages and Frameworks